tpj3000/resize/README.md

 # resize
-Python script using PIL library for resizing images through directory structure
+Python script using PIL library for resizing images to long edge through directory structure